the-ai-engineer/ai-agents-from-scratch/07-tool-calling/README.md

 ## Key Takeaways

-1. **Use @tool decorator for cleaner code**: Eliminates manual JSON schemas.
-Function signature + docstring = automatic tool schema.
+1. **Understand the manual format first**: Writing JSON schemas by hand teaches you exactly what the LLM needs.

-2. **Clear tool descriptions are critical**: The LLM uses descriptions to decide when to call tools.
-Write detailed docstrings with Args sections.
+2. **Dataclass helpers reduce boilerplate**: Once you understand the format, automate it with a simple dataclass.

-3. **Type hints are essential**: The decorator uses type hints to generate correct parameter types.
-Use `str`, `int`, `bool`, etc.
+3. **Clear tool descriptions are critical**: The LLM uses descriptions to decide when to call tools.
+Write detailed docstrings.

 4. **Tool registry pattern scales**: Start with a dictionary mapping names to functions.
 It works for 3 tools or 30 tools.